Skip to content

 React is the binding layer.
 Models own behavior.

 A View is a pure projection of a unit: View.make(Model, render) binds the unit’s ui — stores become current values, events become functions, child units pass through to child Views.
-Views never resolve models: the root unit comes from Unitflow, every other unit from its parent model’s ui.
+Normally a View never resolves a model itself: the root unit comes from Unitflow, every other unit from its parent model’s ui.
+A keyed model is the one exception — a View can lease one directly, by key, with no parent needed; see Lease a Model Directly.

 Unitflow is the single meeting point of React and the runtime: it provides the runtime to every hook below and leases the root model, handing its unit to the render prop.